conceptslearningmachine/Catalano-Concepts-LLC./README.md

-For the use of improvement/preservation/building measurment & verification processes.
+For the use of improvement/preservation/building instrumentation, measurment and/or verification equipment & processes.